RESEARCH STARTER

 Historic landmarks abound in the area, but the best known is probably the Mission San Xavier del Bac.
 It was erected in 1797 by Spanish Catholic missionaries and is still a working parish for the Tohono O’odham Nation.

-Fourth Avenue is unique shopping area in that it grew from the character of the city, rather than from a mall-like vision of corporate America.
+Fourth Avenue is a unique shopping area in that it grew from the character of the city, rather than from a mall-like vision of corporate America.
 The shops on Fourth Avenue showcase the bright colors of the southwest.

 History